rodrianderson/user-registration/README.md

 ## Authentication
 The API uses Spring Security for authentication control.
 The following roles are available:
+To access protected endpoints as an ADMIN user, provide the appropriate authentication credentials in the request header.

 ```
 USER -> Standard user role for logged-in users.